 Product Prototyping

-As part of an integrated design process Optima can provide physical prototypes to validate both function and form.
+As part of an integrated design process Optima can provide physical product prototypes to validate both function and form.
 These are often crucial in a full product development cycle.
-The benefits of CAD driven rapid prototyping and testing techniques are numerous.
+The benefits of CAD driven rapid product prototyping and testing techniques are numerous.
 Some of which include reduced development time, safer, leaner and more visually sophisticated final products; functional prototypes for testing; convincing appearance prototypes; and prototypes that can be used for promotional activity and marketing.

 Get in Touch arrow_forward